vinayak-mehta/conrad/README.md

 ### Continuous updates (upcoming)

 The event list is maintained in `data/events.json`.
 This list is continuously updated using the available `scrapers`.

-We use events from the following sources:
+Sources:

 - https://www.python.org/events
 - https://github.com/python-organizers/conferences